openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 the compiled model automatically.
 The cache for the GPU plugin may be enabled via the common OpenVINO ``ov::cache_dir`` property.

+This means that all plugin-specific model transformations are executed on each ``ov::Core::compile_model()`` call, regardless of the ``ov::cache_dir`` option.
+Still, since kernel compilation is a bottleneck in the model loading process, a significant load time reduction can be achieved.
-GPU plugin implementation fully supports static models only.
+Currently, GPU plugin implementation fully supports static models only.
 For dynamic models, kernel caching is used instead and multiple ‘.cl_cache’ files are generated along with the ‘.blob’ file.
-This means that all plugin-specific model transformations are executed on each ``ov::Core::compile_model()`` call, regardless of the ``cache_dir`` option.
-Still, since kernel compilation is a bottleneck in the model loading process, a significant load time reduction can be achieved.

 For more details, see the :doc:`Model caching overview <openvino_docs_OV_UG_Model_caching_overview>`.